 Well, I have made it through another scary Halloween.
 As I once described in The Nightmare Before Halloween, that is a holiday that certainly sends shivers down this nutritionist’s spine.
 All in all, things went well despite not having a pumpkin.
 Well, yes, I did wait to nearly the last minute, but still it was surprising that there did not seem to be a pumpkin to be had.
 The nice lady at one pumpkin place told me it was a bad year for pumpkins.
 That might explain it.
 So, I got a hubbard squash instead for my homey display.
 They are actually more frightening looking than pumpkins anyway–so I may be on to a new trend.
 It may fill in as my Thanksgiving vegetarian turkey as well–and with good reason besides just kind of looking a little like a turkey.
 Check out the wonderful benefits of this curious curcubita as nicely compiled by “The World’s Healthiest Foods”.

 One must remember that thrilling the kiddies is big in my Halloween obsessed village.
-So, with my hubbard squash and my new decoration this year which was a strand of felted witches hats that I looped above my front door, I was prepared to keep up with the Joneses.
-(You MUST click on the caption link and see this youtube video.
-These are my incredible next door neighbors.)
+So, with my hubbard squash and my new decoration this year which was a strand of felted witches hats that I looped above my front door, I was prepared to keep up with my next door neighbors, “the Joneses”.
+(Go to caption link.)

 Oh yeah, and then there was that perpetual pesky candy problem.
 I teased my always healthy, still naive young mother friend that this year we were doing Trick or Kale.
 She approved.
 But, while she baked up some nice little low-sugar treat squares and packaged them individually, warning kids that her offerings were not going to induce a diabetic coma, I was reduced again to the dissemination of some chocolate.
 Trying to minimize the collective damage, my designated door answerers were strongly instructed in “No Picksies!”
 This meant no one gets to just put their hand in the cauldron and take what they want.
 I reminded my daughter who came home for the evening, “They just get one kiss.”